michon96/vector-archive/README.md

-# 2D Fruit Matching Game - Technical Assignment
+# Scalable Memory Game Architecture - Technical Assignment

-A scalable matching game built in **Unity 2021.3 LTS**.
-This project demonstrates clean C# architecture, dynamic UI management, and efficient state handling tailored for mobile or web performance.
+A dynamic, sprite-driven matching system built in **Unity 2021.3 LTS**.
+This project demonstrates a clean approach to UI management and state-based game logic, designed to be easily expandable for larger project scopes.

 ## 🛠 Technical Implementation

-### 1. Data Management & Scalability
+### 1. Dynamic Data & Asset Management
-* **Dynamic Sprite Assignment:** Uses a custom loader to handle the 28 unique fruit sprites from the provided sprite sheet.
+* **Sprite-Driven System:** The project utilizes a custom `CardProperties` manager that handles 28 unique fruit assets dynamically.
-* **Smart Pool Logic:** Designed to handle any grid size.
-If the grid requires more than 28 pairs, the system automatically reshuffles the fruit pool to prevent duplication patterns or index errors.
+* **Intelligent Pooling:** The architecture supports any grid size.
+If the requested number of pairs exceeds the unique asset count, the system automatically reshuffles and repopulates the fruit pool to maintain gameplay variety without errors.

-### 2. UI Shuffling & Layout
+### 2. High-Performance UI Shuffling
-* **Sibling Index Manipulation:** Utilized the Unity UI Sibling Index to scramble card positions.
-This allows the **GridLayoutGroup** to handle the heavy lifting of positioning while maintaining high performance.
-* **Fisher-Yates Algorithm:** Ensures a mathematically "fair" shuffle every time the game starts.
+* **Sibling Index Manipulation:** To maintain high performance and avoid unnecessary transform calculations, the project utilizes the **Unity UI Sibling Index**.
+* **Layout Agnostic:** By scrambling the hierarchy order, the `GridLayoutGroup` handles the card positioning automatically.
+This ensures the grid is responsive and compatible with various screen aspect ratios.

-### 3. Selection & Match Logic
+### 3. State-Based Selection Logic
-* **Integer-Based State Tracking:** Optimized memory usage by tracking selection via integer IDs.
-* **Input Validation:** Prevents common bugs such as "same-card matching" (clicking the same object twice).
+* **Validation & Security:** Implemented an integer-based ID tracking system to verify matches.
+This logic includes checks to prevent "self-matching" bugs (clicking the same object twice).
-* **Event-Driven Design:** Employs delegates (`OnAnswerCorrect`) to keep the UI and Game Logic decoupled.
+* **Decoupled Architecture:** Utilizes C# delegates (`OnAnswerCorrect`) to signal successful matches.
+This keeps the core game logic independent from the UI and visual effects, following professional development standards.

 ## 🚀 How to Run
 1. Clone the repository.
 2. Open the project in **Unity 2021.3 LTS**.
-3. Open `SampleScene` from the `Assets/Scenes` folder.
+3. Open the `Sample Scene` located in `Assets/Scenes`.
 4. Press **Play**.

+## 📁 Project Structure
+* **CardProperties.cs**: The central controller for card data, pooling, and matching logic.
+* **CardBehaviour.cs**: Manages individual card states, animations, and input events.
+* **CardFaceLoader.cs**: Handles the dynamic slicing and assignment of the 2D fruit sprite sheet.